 NOTE 1: There is no requirement that the GFBR monotonically decreases, nor that the PDB or PER monotonically increase as the Alternative QoS Profiles become less preferred.

+NOTE X: When the satellite backhaul category information is provided to the PCF (as specified in TS 23.503 [45] clause 6.2.1.2), the longer value of PDB may be provided as an Alternative QoS Profile to the NG-RAN.